Ciao, welcome back to my blog!

 -Season them with salt, olive oil, pepper and thyme.

--Add as many peppers you can fit in the tray and put everything in the pre-heated oven at 200 degrees in the middle shelf.
+-Add as many peppers as you can fit in the tray and put everything in the preheated oven at 200 degrees on the middle shelf.

 -Now it is time to prepare the chicken!

--Take the plain yogurt and put it in a container or a bowl.
+-Take the plain yoghurt and put it in a container or a bowl.
 Season it with thyme, chilli flakes, salt and garlic.

 -Slice the chicken breasts into strips.

--Organize your workspace like so: yogurt on your right, then a bowl with the bread crumbs on the left.
+-Organise your workspace like so: yoghurt on your right, then a bowl with the bread crumbs on the left.
 Chopsticks are the best tools to be mess-proof if you are confident to use them.

--Put the chicken strip in the yogurt, and stir well to let it coat nicely, then take it out and put it in the breadcrumbs' bowl.
+-Put the chicken strip in the yoghurt, and stir well to let it coat nicely, then take it out and put it in the breadcrumbs' bowl.